 To change the background color of the empty cells dynamically, we are going to use the Conditional Formatting option.
 Here we have a dataset.
 We are going to indicate the empty cells with color.

-- Now go to Home > Conditional Formatting > New Rule.
+- After that, go to Home > Conditional Formatting > New Rule.

-- In the New Formatting Rule window, select the ‘Format only cells that contain’ option.
+- Therefore, from the New Formatting Rule window, select the ‘Format only cells that contain’ option.

-- Input Blank from the ‘Format only cells with’ dropdown.
+- Next, input Blank from the ‘Format only cells with’ dropdown.

 - From the Format Cells window, go to the Fill option to select the color we want.

-- Again click OK to see the result.
+- Lastly, click OK to see the result.

 5. Dynamically Change Excel Cell’s Color Based on Value